 Although these are only a small portion of the laws currently being passed, these laws will affect a significant portion- if not all citizens in Virginia.
-New legislations in Virginia have more restrictions on things such as abortions and gun ownership.
+New legislation in Virginia has more restrictions on things such as abortions and gun ownership.
 Other legislations ease restrictions on non-citizen tuition and scholarship qualifications, marijuana, and casinos.

 New Virginia State-Wide Laws

-Governor Ralph Northam along with the democratic party of Virginia have passed legislations on some of the following areas.
+Governor Ralph Northam along with the democratic party of Virginia has passed legislation on some of the following areas.
 Most of these new laws will pass and be in effect as of July 1, 2020.

-A law banning holding a cellphone while driving will go into effect January 1, 2021.
+A law banning holding a cellphone while driving will go into effect on January 1, 2021.

 Virginia drivers won’t have their licenses suspended for any unpaid fines and court fees.
 Virginia’s Department of Motor Vehicles requires all suspended, revoked, or disqualified licenses in Virginia or another state to comply with both Virginia and other state’s requirements to reinstate a driver’s license.
 This means that more Virginia drivers will have access to their license if they cannot afford the expensive fines and fees they’re still paying off.